Agents

 Go to the Agents tab in the left sidebar, then select Create Agent.
 Provide the following details:

-• Description: An in-product copilot that helps users manage their tickets and account
+• Description: An in-product copilot that diagnoses and resolves account, integration, and usage issues

 Define the headers schema

 The headers schema tells Inkeep which headers to expect and validate on every incoming request.
-These values come from your host application at runtime.
+These values come from your host application at runtime and identify the signed-in user.

 On the agent settings pane, scroll down to Headers schema and enter the following: